lyx0/nextatic/content/pages/de/nrybot-commands.md

   Usage: ()ohno

   Returns a Ohno ASCII.
-Only works in #cemetarywaltz
+Only works in #nouryxd
 * **Ping**

   Usage: ()ping